formal-methods-mpi/Workshop.jl/docs/src/4_dispatch/dispatch.md

 ```
 and are even able to strg+click on the link to directly take us to the method definition.

-The crucial part is that methods don't have to be defined together with the function, but that instead we can add methods to existing functions.
+The crucial part is that methods don't have to be defined together with the function, but instead we can add methods to existing functions.
 To add a method to a function from another module, we first import the function:
 ```@example dispatch
 import Base: *